top of page

 • Writer's pictureBrett Ainslie

-Sound Approved NYC Studios
+Soundproofed NYC Studios 2024

 We often hear, "This location is terrible for sound!" which is especially true here in New York City.
 It's very difficult to find a good sounding location to shoot at and record sound in this city and many others.
 Consider how many old buildings there are that are not well insulated, have old loud pipes and vents visible and closed windows sound wide open to a city of 9 million people, workers and machines.
 You're doing a studio shoot, a sit-down interview perhaps, where the sound is by far the most important aspect.
 In fact, statistically speaking,